 As a rule-of-thumb, it is best to buy your ruby jewelry from reputable and trustworthy stores to ensure that they are genuine rubies.

 You could also search and shop online for reputable jewelry sellers.
 Many of the local stores may offer same-day delivery.
-One such online store is ICONIC.
-At ICONIC, all our precious gems and precious metals are genuine and ethically sourced.

 Have a question or need help with an order?